AxisCommunications/acap-native-sdk-examples/object-detection-yolov5/README.md

 [Bounding Box API](https://developer.axis.com/acap/api/native-sdk-api/#bounding-box-api).
 5. Run the main program loop:
     1. Fetch image data from VDO.
-    2. Convert image data to the correct format with the Larod pre-processing job.
+    2. Convert image data to the correct format with the Larod pre-processing job, if needed.
     3. Run inference with the Larod model inference job.
     4. Perform YOLOv5-specific parsing of the output.
     5. Draw bounding boxes and log details about the detected objects.